CyberbuildLab/PointCloud-Processing-Python-Workshop/README.md

 7. Classify patches
 8. Extract edges
 9. Save results
-10. Point Cloud Semantic Segmentation using Machine Learning
+10. Scan-vs-BIM (colour-coding based on point-mesh proximity)
-11. Scan-vs-BIM (colour-coding based on point-mesh proximity)
+11. Point Cloud Semantic Segmentation using Machine Learning (requires Google Colab)

 ## Repository Content:
 * The Jupyter Notebook with all the code and explanations for the steps above